wonarii/CART210-glossary/glossary.md

 To make your contributions and suggest changes, follow the instructions in the repository's [README](https://github.com/concordia-dcart/CART210-glossary/blob/main/README.md) file.

 ---
+## MP3

+An MP3 file, also known as Motion Picture Expert Group Audio Layer III, is a compressed digital audio file that uses a technology known as psychoacoustic masking to play music or sounds that can be shared and listened to repeatedly[^Stanford] (Stanford University, 2024).
+MP3s are considered a lossy file as the compression it undergoes is irreversible and some of the original file’s data was lost during the compression process.
+In addition, while the quality is still not like the original, MP3 music files often do have fairly high audio quality.
+The advantage of this compression is that it also reduces the size of the file itself.
+For example, an average MP3 file is around 3 MB, which is very low when comparing it to a lossless file type like a Waveform Audio file, or WAV, which is often 30 MB[^Gavin] (Gavin, 2018).
+In making these audio files smaller through a series of compressions, it makes it easier to exchange or share via the Internet and easier to save in a hard drive[^Sterne] (Sterne, 1997).
+Unfortunately, all of that compression does garner some disadvantages as well in exchange for some hard drive space.
+One of the main disadvantages being the loss of sound quality when being converted from a lossless file format, which happens because the compression removes parts of the audio that the human ear cannot hear.
+Fortunately, this often goes unnoticed by the public.

+[^Gavin]:Gavin, Brady.
+2018.
+“What Is an MP3 File (and How Do I Open One)?”
+How-to Geek.
+How-To Geek.
+August 7, 2018. https://www.howtogeek.com/361516/what-is-an-mp3-file-and-how-do-i-open-one/.

+[^Stanford]:Stanford University.
+2024.
+“MP3 vs the World.”
+Cs.stanford.edu.
+March 30, 2024. https://cs.stanford.edu/people/eroberts/cs201/projects/1999-00/dmca-2k/mp3.html.

+[^Sterne]:Sterne, Jonathan.
+1997.
+“The Mp3 as Cultural Artifact.”
+Burkart and McCourt 8. https://doi.org/10.1177/1461444806067737].

 ## Affordance

 Gibson coined the term “affordance” to describe what the environment “offers the individual, what it provides or furnishes, either for good or ill”